 Network Monitor maintains a very clear-cut design.
 There is the main dashboard where you can view your usage data.
 The dashboard can be customized according to your requirements.
 Network Monitor supports a variety of color-coded graphs so that you can display your data in a format that is easy to understand.
 There is enough bandwidth to monitor all your key devices from the home screen.

 User configured alerts are another feature that the Spiceworks team have embedded into this product.
 The user can set alert parameters so that they are notified by email or SMS once certain criteria is met.
 There is also the option to set custom alert thresholds for individual devices.
-That being said you cannot create custom alerts to highlight particular error conditions.
+That being said you cannot create custom alerts to highlight particular error conditions, such as poor response times.

 The main limitation of Network Monitor is that it has advertisements.
 Beyond that, this is a solid choice for organizations of all sizes.
 SpiceWorks Network Monitor is compatible with any version of Windows.
 All you need to do to start using the software is to download it to your device.
 If you’re ever stuck with anything there is an active community of users on hand to help.
 SpiceWorks Network Monitor can be downloaded for free using this link.

-With over 30 million users worldwide, Advanced IP Scanner is one of the most widely used network monitoring tools on this list.
+With over 30 million users worldwide, Advanced IP Scanner is one of the most widely used network monitoring tools on this list that focuses on IP address usage.
 Advanced IP Scanner has been designed to analyze LAN environments and allows you to monitor your network devices from one pane of glass.
-There are many things that make this tool popular, including Mac address detection and the ability to switch computers on and off remotely.
+There are many things that make this tool popular, including MAC address detection and the ability to switch computers on and off remotely.

 Advanced IP Scanner’s main appeal is that it is extremely fast and lightweight.
 It can scan all IP addresses on your network within a user-defined range.
 Network devices are identified automatically and you can see whether they are currently active or not.
 You can also save your favorite devices so that you can scan them in isolation.
 IP Scanner is thus suitable for organizations looking for a network scanner.